 Tane: What?
 I tidied up before you came.

-Smudge (Cascão) from the Brazilian comic Monica's Gang (Turma da Mônica) had as his personal gimmick the fact he never took a shower.
-Ever, since he was born.
-An early comic strip implies Smudge took a bath as a Mother's Day gift, a cover of his comic book once shown him washing his hands... and in the spinoff teenagers series, he bathes once in a while.
-Though he's still not quite into it, as he himself once said:
+- Smudge (Cascão) has as his personal gimmick the fact he never took a shower since he was born.
+Ever.
+And he loves dirt and garbage and playing in mud.
+An early comic strip implies Smudge took a bath as a Mother's Day gift, a cover of his comic book once shown him washing his hands.
+In the spinoff teenagers series, he switches his tastes from just being dirty to radical sports (that also make him dirty) and he bathes once in a while, though he's still not quite into it.

 Just 'cause I do it doesn't mean I like it.

 - From the same series, villain Captain Fray (Capitão Feio) (who has a barely remembered origin as Smudge's uncle).
 However, unlike Smudge, who is ecologically friendly, Fray tries to use his powers to pollute all of Earth and make everyone as dirty as him, putting him at clash with Smudge himself and the other main characters.